 I wasn't sure I liked where this was going.
 "For what purpose?
 What would that do?"

 "Our cultures have been weakened," he explained.
 "It's insidious.
-I'm not sure if you've ever looked into it, but you may be surprised how many words from inferior cultures have gotten in there, even in German."
+I'm not sure if you've ever looked into it, but you may be surprised how many words from inferior races have gotten in there, even in German."

 I paid the driver and got out, and then realized I'd had him stop in front of the wrong building.
 Should have just given him the address and let him do his job.
 Fortunately, he didn't hang around to watch me walk.
 After two buildings I got out my copy of Connie's door key and turned to go up the front steps.